 What medical conditions are related to the pineal gland?

 Medical conditions related to the pineal gland are very rare.
 However, tumours of the pineal gland may cause symptoms such as a change in vision, headaches, nausea or seizures.

 If you are suspected of having a pineal gland tumour, you will need to see a specialist for further advice.

 Melatonin supplements and sleep

-If you are thinking about taking a melatonin supplement, you should discuss this with your doctor first to see what is advisable in your particular situation.
+If you are thinking about taking a melatonin supplement, it is important to talk to your doctor first.

 More informationLearn more about the endocrine system and the different hormones released by the endocrine glands.